akashthedeveloper/150-Days-DSA-Challenge/C++/README.md

 Here is the [refrence](https://en.cppreference.com/w/cpp/language/ascii) to it.

 ## sizeof operator

 It is the operator to determine the size of different variables and data types in bytes eg: int, char, float,etc.

 ```
 syntax: sizeof(datatype)
 ```

+### Precendence and Associativity in C++

+In C++, operator precedence is a set of rules that determine the order of operations when an expression contains multiple operators.
+It specifies which operators are evaluated first and which are evaluated later.

+For example, in the expression "a + b *c", the multiplication operation will be evaluated first because it has a higher precedence than addition.
+So, the expression will be equivalent to "a + (b* c)".

+Operator associativity, on the other hand, specifies the order in which operators are evaluated when they have the same precedence.
+Operators can be either left-associative, meaning they are evaluated from left to right, or right-associative, meaning they are evaluated from right to left.

+### Conditionals in C++

+  1) if statement: It is used to print the statement if it is true otherwise it ignores the statement

+     ```
+     Syntax: if (condition) {
+                statement
+            }
+     ```

+  2) if-else statement:

+    ```
+     Syntax: if (condition) {
+                statement 1
+            }
+             else {
+                statement 2
+            }
+    ```

+  3) if-else if statement

+  4) switch statement

+  5) for loop

+  6) while loop

+  7) do while loop

+  8) break statement

+  9) continue statement

+  10) goto statement

+  11) return statement

+  12) throw statement